BullpenRE/bullpen/README.md

 a few weeks before the scheduled release it was decided for business reasons to not move forward with the replacement, and instead use it as a portfolio piece for the awesome team of engineers and designers that made it happen.
 It is almost fully built (about 90%) but has a few minor pieces of functionality missing.

 You can see this application in action on Heroku at http://bullpen-staging.herokuapp.com.
+NOTE: In order to prevent potential abuse this application cannot send out any emails.
+In order to test the user experience for a freelancer, use me@freelancer.com with password `Password1!`.
+To see the view of an employer you can use me@employer.com also with the password `Password1!`.

 ### The Team
 A big thank you to everyone below who contributed to this project!